VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/world greenhouse gas emissions 859aab42a55e43ac9dad1eae1a91a534.md

 # World Greenhouse Gas Emissions

+Note: Linked data is from a different year than the data used by https://doi.org/10.1109/PacificVis.2018.00025, for which data could not be found.
 Origin Notes: Data collected by the https://www.wri.org/ graph features handled: categorical nodes, edge weighted, layered graphs, node weighted Graph features in papers: clusters (pre-existing),layered graphs,n-layers